LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"To handle [...] forward references [...].
 We can make two passes over the input, one to define symbols and another to resolve them"*

 ## Chapter 8 Enforcing Static Typing Rules

 *"Sometimes, though, we write code that make no sense even if the syntax is correct.
-Such programs violate a language’s semantic rules."*
+Such programs violate a language's semantic rules."*

 *"Languages typically have lots and lots of semantic rules.
 Some rules are run-time constraints (dynamic semantics), and some are compile-time constraints (static semantics)."*